imarc/objtk/README.md

 ###### Creating a Theme

-Themes are not required as attributes should only use variables defined in the `_base.css` file and will inherit values from the `:root` element, however if you need to create a theme you can run:
+Themes are not required as attributes should only use variables defined in the `_base.sss` file and will inherit values from the `:root` element, however if you need to create a theme you can run:

 ```
-npm run add --objtk:theme=<component>.css
+npm run add --objtk:theme=<component>.sss
 ```

 #### Abstraction and Polymorphism